shoeffner/monty/01_HelloPython/slides.md

 But it takes a lot of time to become good at it.

+\note{
-\note{It's like sports: It's easy to run, but it takes a lot of practice to run a marathon.
+It's like sports: It's easy to run, but it takes a lot of practice to run a marathon.

-You need ten thousands of hours to master a skill -- we can only present you with your first 50 or so.}
+You need ten thousands of hours to master a skill -- we can only present you with your first 50 or so.
+}

 # Why programming?

 ## Programming in academia

+\note{
-* Course work focuses more on contents, less on tools
+- Course work focuses more on contents, less on tools
-* Data analysis becomes more fluent
+- Data analysis becomes more fluent
-* Theses and papers become easier
+- Theses and papers become easier
-* You learn to automate things to be more productive
+- You learn to automate things to be more productive
+}

 ## Programming outside of academia

+\note{
-* Understanding the principles helps with every day tasks:
+- Understanding the principles helps with every day tasks:
     - using office programs
     - filing your tax returns
     - understanding insurance policies
     - ...
-* Understanding technology makes things easier and less magic
+- Understanding technology makes things easier and less magic
-* Basically every single job for academic people involves code
+- Basically every single job for academic people involves code }

 # Questionnaire results